memgraph/docs/mage/algorithms/machine-learning-graph-analytics/node-classification-algorithm.md

 bond with each other tend to have similar properties.
 In graph structure, **homophily** means that neighboring nodes tend to have the same labels and similar connections.

-Set `V` can be a lot of things, and the most common are scientific publications, proteins, Reddit posts, etc. In the same respective order, set `E` can be a citation of publications, protein connections, or connection of posts commented by the same user.
-Therefore, node classification helps the user to classify publications relevant to its field, check whether protein helps cure new diseases, or simply find out to which subreddit its post naturally belongs.
+In real-life datasets, the set `V` can be a lot of things, often scientific publications, proteins, Reddit posts, etc. In the same respective order, set `E` can be a citation of publications, protein connections, or connection of posts commented by the same user.
+Therefore, node classification helps the user to classify publications relevant to its field, check whether protein helps cure new diseases, or simply find out which subreddit a post naturally belongs to.
-Given the not completely labeled graph, node classification tends to find the correct label for each node.
+On incompletely labeled graphs, node classification seeks to find the right labels for unlabeled nodes.

 ### Solution
 Solving methods range from **traditional** to **machine learning-based**.
 Both models work on top of the feature which describes each node.
 Together features and relationships between